Abstract

 Literature Review

-According to Rutter, M. (1974) the prime causes of learning disabilities are genetic, neurobiological factors, or any physical damage that changes the functions of the brain in a way that disturbs one or more cognitive processes related to learning and comprehension skills.
+According to Rutter, M. (1974), the prime causes of learning disabilities are genetic, neurobiological factors, or any physical damage that changes the functions of the brain in a way that disturbs one or more cognitive processes related to learning and comprehension skills.
 A learning disability can be perceived as a reduced intellectual ability and functional difficulty with everyday chores and activities in an individual.
 Lyon, G. R., Fletcher, J. M., and Barnes, M. C. (2003).
-Furthermore, research claims that the main cause of learning disabilities are neurobiological factors because of unrevealed brain pathology.
+Furthermore, research claims that the main cause of learning disabilities is neurobiological factors because of unrevealed brain pathology.

 Methodology

-The research methods define the strategy for ascertaining empirical evidence pertaining to healthcare services for individuals with learning disabilities in the locality of Blackpool at North West England coast.
-Research methods involve data collection through primary and secondary sources; primary sources include collection of data through survey, while secondary source is the utilization of already published literature in the field of healthcare.
+The research methods define the strategy for ascertaining empirical evidence pertaining to healthcare services for individuals with learning disabilities in the locality of Blackpool on the North West England coast.
+Research methods involve data collection through primary and secondary sources; primary sources include a collection of data through surveys, while secondary source is the utilization of already published literature in the field of healthcare.
 The adopted methodology of survey involve simple to understand closed-ended questions which the respondents can easily comprehend, and subsequently respond.
 Questionnaire methodology is a qualitative research methodology, and close-ended questions provide easy comprehension of the responses.
 For example, asking for the answer in ‘Yes’ or ‘No’ provides utilizing descriptive statistics that can categorize the population numerically in percentage, which is also known as dummy variables with scale from 0 to 1 or depending on the number of available options to respond (Skrivanek, 2009).
 This type of research methodology is based on the collection and processing of numerical information (Queirós, Faria & Almeida, 2017) from qualitative responses.
-Henceforth, the qualitative nature of questionnaires paves way for utilization of quantitative methods in the undertaken research.
+Henceforth, the qualitative nature of questionnaires paves the way for the utilization of quantitative methods in the undertaken research.

 Merits and Limitations of the Questionnaires